 Valuing logic, truth, and accuracy

-People with Asperger's Syndrome can place a lot of importance on whether something is true or correct.
+Autistic people can place a lot of importance on whether something is true or correct.
+They can also value accuracy more than the idea of maintaining social harmony or keeping a conversation on its rails.
 This can lead to them frequently correcting others.
-They can also value accuracy more than the idea of maintaining social harmony or keeping a conversation on its rails.
-Of course, people will often get annoyed at being corrected and see the person who does it as a condescending know-it-all.
+Here's a stereotypical example:

-Guy with Asperger's: "Uh, technically centipedes aren't bugs.
-The term 'bug' refers only to insects with sucking mouth parts from the order Hemiptera."
+Co-worker with ASD: "Uh, technically centipedes aren't bugs.
+The term bug' refers only to insects with sucking mouth parts from the order Hemiptera."

-The fact that the person was using 'bug' in a widely accepted informal way, or that the definition of the word wasn't really relevant to the overall statement didn't matter.
-They said something technically wrong, and the person with AS felt a need to rectify the error and restore balance to the universe.
+The fact that someone was using "bug" in a widely accepted informal way, or that the definition of the word wasn't relevant to the overall point, didn't matter.
+They said something technically wrong, and their co-worker with ASD felt a need to rectify the error and restore balance to the universe.
 From their perspective they did their colleague a favor by fixing a gap in their knowledge.
 If they made a mistake, they'd want someone to let them know.
 The problem is many people don't like being unnecessarily corrected, and may see someone on the autism spectrum as uptight, pedantic, condescending, or trying to show off how smart they are.

 This is one more area where adults learn to rein themselves in a bit.
 However, they may still find themselves compelled to correct people, and sometimes find themselves halfway through a lecture before they realize that they've done it again.